goodwin72/github-avatar-flow/docs/design-doc.md

 - React components will need to be tested for correct output and, in the case of the Avatar component, proper reaction to the onHover event.

 ### Backend
-- Both of the routes will be tested using a mock server to stand in-place of GitHub's servers - the app will get predetermined data from our mock server instead of the real one.
+- Both of the routes will be tested to ensure they return proper status codes, return the data that the client app needs, and only the data the client app needs.

-- The processing functions will be tested using mock data taken from a real request, also to avoid having tests require calls to the GitHub server.
-(This both speeds up the tests and avoids rate limiting during development.)